dilan-dio4/easybase-website/_posts/2020-09-15-EasyBase-data-types.markdown

 # Image
 <hr />

-#### Images can be uploaded directly to the EasyBases CDN.
+#### Images can be uploaded directly to the Easybases CDN.
 The link to an image can be posted to your integration if it is already publicly available.

 <br />